Male and female represent the two sides of the great radical dualism. But, in fact, they are perpetually passing into

 We address ourselves neither to problems nor to solutions, but to a sustained vision of transcendental unity.
 We seek to embody a culture that transcends all ordinary categories of private or public interest, of profit or nonprofit enterprise.
 We seek to regain the path to an American Arcadia through an experiment in "plain living and high thinking."

 Our conversation connects the traditions of Native America, Asia, Europe, the Middle East, and Africa, composing their various perspectives together into one whole.
 We draw upon the rational spirit of the American Enlightenment, the transcendental spirit of the American Renaissance and the wilderness spirit of the American West to form a unified culture of individual possibility, accessible to all people everywhere who ask the abiding questions of life and death and love and meaning.

-The Innermost House Foundation serves as the center of an international circle of conversation, observation, documentary art, and publication.
+The Innermost House Foundation serves as the center of an international circle of conversation.
 We invite institutional leaders, artists and thinkers to join with us in search of the hidden sources of unity in deep place and time.
-Our visitors to the woods are our ambassadors to the world, each bearing away with them their unique record of experience.
+Our visitors to the woods are our ambassadors to the world, each bearing away with them their unique experience of the foundations of unity.